 Technology and Disability communicates knowledge about the field of assistive technology devices and services, within the context of the lives of end users - persons with disabilities and their family members.
 While the topics are technical in nature, the articles are written for broad comprehension despite the reader's education or training.
-Technology and Disability's contents cover research and development efforts, education and training programs, service and policy activities and consumer experiences.
+The content of Technology and Disability covers research and development efforts, education and training programs, service and policy activities and consumer experiences.

 - The term Technology refers to assistive devices and services.